Projects

 For more information about the project, please contact the directorate or the Berlin office.

-Google Mass Digitisation
+Google Mass Digitization

-In 2007, the Bavarian State Library in Munich concluded a cooperation agreement with Google, which also includes the Bavarian state libraries as institutions subordinated to the Bavarian State Library.
+In 2007, the Bavarian State Library in Munich concluded a cooperation agreement with Google, which also includes the Bavarian regional state libraries as institutions subordinated to the Bavarian State Library.
 Hence, the Bamberg State Library is now also benefiting from this agreement.

 Thanks to the partnership with Google and the Bavarian State Library, new ways of accessing the texts and images in the books can also be developed, such as a full-text search even in scripts that are difficult to read today, such as black letter, an image-based similarity search or the used in curated collections and virtual exhibitions, for example on the platform Google Arts & Culture.